 About Frontiers

-One of the premier publications in the field of feminist and gender studies, Frontiers has distinguished itself for its diverse and decisively interdisciplinary publication agenda that explores the critical intersections among—to name a few dimensions—gender, race, sexuality, and transnationalism.
-Many landmark articles in the field have been published in Frontiers, in its 40+ year history, thus critically shaping the fields of women’s, gender, and sexuality studies.
+One of the premier publications in the field of feminist and gender studies, Frontiers has distinguished itself for its diverse and decisively interdisciplinary and activist publication agenda that explores the critical intersections among—to name a few dimensions—gender, race, sexuality, class, ability, faith, nationality, and transnationality.
+Many landmark articles have been published in Frontiers in its 50-year history, thus critically shaping the fields of women’s, gender, feminist, and sexuality studies.

-The University of Utah editorial team for Frontiers is committed to embracing emerging visions of dynamic and unsettled “feminist frontiers.”
-As the journal’s new guiding voice, we seek to advance feminist investigations and expressions into the 21st century.
-Frontiers—as a term or topic of analysis—evokes differing memories, figurations, affects and emotions.
-Questions of “whose frontiers”, “which frontiers” and how is a “frontier” even formed, by who and where are debated and refused.
-While we participate in “frontiers” contested spaces, we simultaneously embrace the possibilities of thinking with and through frontiers as a way to foster and reinvigorate feminist and specifically women of color, queer and decolonial feminist theorizing, pedagogy and praxis.
+The University of Utah’s editorial collective for Frontiers is committed to embracing emerging visions of dynamic, undeterred, and unsettled “feminist frontiers.”
+As the journal’s guiding voice since 2017, we seek to advance feminist investigations and expressions into the 21st century.
+Frontiers—as a term or topic of analysis—evokes differing memories, figurations, affects, and effects.
+Questions of “whose frontiers,” “which frontiers” and how is a “frontier” even formed—by who and where— are often debated and reconsidered.
+While we participate in “frontiers” as contested spaces, we simultaneously embrace the possibilities of thinking with and through frontiers as a way to foster and reinvigorate feminist and specifically women of color, queer, and decolonial feminist theorizing, pedagogy, and praxis.

-The editorial leadership reflects its interdisciplinary home in the University of Utah’s new School for Cultural and Social Transformation.
-As an editorial collective, we bring expertise in performance studies, theatre, education, policy, ethnic studies, indigenous studies, and gender studies.
-Building on our diverse strengths, we welcome feminist scholarly essays and creative works utilizing a multitude of methods, practices, discourses, and theories
+Our editorial leadership reflects the journal’s interdisciplinary home in the University of Utah’s School for Cultural and Social Transformation.
+As an editorial collective, we bring expertise in various fields including education, media studies, sociology, religious studies, policy studies, ethnic studies, indigenous studies, literary studies, and of course, gender studies.
+Building on our diverse strengths, we welcome feminist scholarly essays and creative works utilizing a multitude of methods, practices, discourses, and theories.
+Our dedicated peer reviewers enhance and complement our strengths.

 Frontiers History

 Frontiers is one of the oldest and most respected academic feminist journals in the United States.
 Frontiers began publication in 1975 at the University of Colorado, Boulder.
-The original Editorial Collective (the advisory board of the host institution) chose the title “Frontiers” to signal that the journal would push the boundaries of feminist scholarship within a national context.
+The founding Editorial Collective (the advisory board of the host institution) chose the title “Frontiers” to signal that the journal would push the boundaries of feminist scholarship.
+Based on a consensus model with an inclusive vision, the Editorial Collective sought to bridge academic and community-based feminist knowledge through publishing accessible methodological and substantive articles along with creative works that emphasized the significance of women across a range of social realities and differences.
+“Frontiers” also historically denoted the journal’s original focus on the study of women in the Western U.S., which has since expanded to a more national and transnational scope—while embracing decoloniality and indigeneity even more closely.

 Where are the edges,